Kushal-Kanungo/MyNotes/Rails/Views/JBuilder.md

-It is another way to render views in rails.
+zIt is another way to render views in rails.

 ### Steps to follow
 1. Add `gem "jbuilder"` in **Gemfile**.